OSGeo/gdal/doc/source/development/rfc/rfc86_column_oriented_api.rst

 Potential future work, no in the scope of this RFC, could be the addition of a column-oriented method to write new features, a WriteRecordBatch() method.

+The use of the `Arrow C stream interface <https://arrow.apache.org/docs/format/CStreamInterface.html>`_, which associates the functionality of GetRecordBatchSchema() and GetNextRecordBatch() in a same C structure has been considered, but not kept as this interface is currently marked as experimental and not guaranteed to be ABI stable.

 Impacted drivers
 ----------------